Bill Good Marketing

 These online strategies are long-term, inbound marketing strategies – they require consistent care and management – but they’ll help get you some quality leads.
 Much like planting seeds for later harvest, instant results are rare with this approach.
 But when integrated into a 360 plan, they can be very effective at building an online presence that ensures you stake your claim in that top-of-mind real estate.

-Start a Blog
+1. Start a Blog

 Unlike the dark ages of 2010, blogs don’t mean a collection of personal ramblings anymore.
 (Although, they could be if that’s what you want to be known for.)

 Starting your own blog is a great way to showcase your expertise as a financial professional.
-Creating content that helps your target audience with their problems, answers their burning questions, and talks about industry events that are relevant to their problems turns your blog into a trusted source of information.
+Creating educational content that helps your target audience with their problems, answers their burning questions, and talks about industry events that are relevant to their problems turns your blog into a trusted source of information.

 Showcasing your knowledge will build trust with prospective clients before they even book a discovery meeting.
 This trust goes a long way, especially when they’re on the fence about hiring a financial planner.